WugOva/WUG/Docs/workshop.md

   * implement routing to display detail consumed from back end service
   * alter data detail and send them back to the server (use built in validation)

+---

-## Practical sessions
+## PRACTICAL SESSION
-Implementation a web application capable of manage list of users with CRUD features.
+Each participant will implement a web application capable of manage list of users with CRUD features.
+There will be a public API accessible to get and store data.

 ## Day 4